 The Music Department provides collaborative pianists for students for required lessons, studio classes, and performances.
-Every student using a pianist, all collaborative pianists, and all Applied faculty members must agree to these terms and must fill out this contract (https://astate.qualtrics.com/jfe/form/SV_bCukaik7AWrkXsi) each semester.
+There are, however, some cases where recorded tracks may be provided or in which a pianist cannot be guaranteed.
+Every student using a pianist, all collaborative pianists, and all applied faculty members must agree to these terms and must fill out the Collaborative Pianist Contract each semester.
 By acknowledging each point and signing your name you agree to the collaborative pianist guidelines for that semester.
-Questions regarding these policies may be directed to Dr. Lauren Schack Clark, lsclark@astate.edu.
+Questions regarding these policies may be directed to Keyboard Area Coordinator, Dr. Lauren Schack Clark, Isclark@astate.edu.